codefellows/seattle-301d69/class-11/README.md

 # Server-side templating with EJS

+## Feedback week 2

+- 301 is harder than 102 and 201
+- Learning styles differ
+- There are a lot of console logs in the city explorer front end, was that meant to simulate working with another team?
+- Tas are doing great and are helpful
+- Time management
+- Doubt in my mind

 ## Overview

 Today is the first day of our new project, a mobile-only book collection.
 You will be working with the same partner(s) each day, gradually working towards a full-scale application, complete with server-side templating, persistence in a SQL database, and the ability to search the Google Books API for new books to add to your collection.